apache/trafficserver/doc/admin-guide/files/parent.config.en.rst

     origin server.
 You can specify either a hostname or an IP address, but; you must specify the port number.

+.. _parent-config-format-secondary_parent-parent:

+``secondary_parent``
+    An optional ordered list of secondary parent servers using the same format as the ``parent`` list.
+A ``secondary_parent`` list only applies when ``round_robin`` is set to ``consistent_hash``.
+When using ``consistent_hash``, if the server chosen from the primary list fails, a parent is selected from a secondary consistent hash ring.
+This feature works best in a multi-tiered cache hierarchy where one might take advantage of the content affinint built up on a secondary list of parents.

 .. _parent-config-format-round-robin:

 ``round_robin``